Alcidauk/CineLog/README.md

 # CineLog

-A fork of KinoLog Android app with some extra functionnalities
+CineLog is a fork of Ryan Rigby's KinoLog application.
+CineLog aims to improve the application by adding some extra functionnalities and with a slightly different UI.

+CineLog allows to review movies and to keep some informations of each reviewed movie.

 ## Used librairies